 departure point for La Pesse boulders: route de Nant Cruy, La Pesse footpath; 🅿️ parking: route de Nant Cruy (a few parking spots on the road, just past the La Pesse footpath) / 🅿️ parking for Médonnet boulders: a lay-by on route de Médonnet / duration: short easy 10mins walk aller-retour, and then plenty of time to play and explore!

 « Sur la Piste de Charlotte la Marmotte au Bettex » (Saint-Gervais-les-Bains)

-We have not yet tried « Sur la Piste de Charlotte la Marmotte au Bettex », which runs from le Bettex to les Communailles, but the big attraction for me would be that you can do this family hike with a buggy!
+« Sur la Piste de Charlotte la Marmotte au Bettex » runs from le Bettex to les Communailles, and the big attraction is that you can do this family hike with a buggy!
 Not that our family uses a buggy anymore, but I wish I’d known about this walk when we did!
-To start this family hike, which is dotted with 6 informative panels along the way, you will need to take the 🚡 Télécabines du Bettex, or park up at the arrival station of the télécabines du Bettex / good to know – enjoy the new fresques of 2KM3 at the télécabines! / Saint-Gervais-les-Bains centre has a fabulous playground; a perfect stop after this hike!
+To start this family hike, which is dotted with 6 informative panels along the way, you will need to take the 🚡 Télécabine du Bettex, or park up at the arrival station of the Télécabine du Bettex / MBFF did this hike a couple of winters ago, and we loved it!

 Megève & Praz-sur-Arly

 Le Calvaire & le Creux Saint-Jean boucle (Megève)